russell-laros/MantaAnalysis/README.md

-# mantapredictions
+# Manta Ray Sightings Analysis and Predictions

-This repository contains my manta ray prediction project.
-Using data collected by Jack's Diving Locker on manta ray sightings I've written code that attempts to predict future sightings.
+This repository contains my manta ray sightings analysis project.
+Using data collected by local tour operators in Kona, Hawaii, I've conducted exploratory and time series analysis on the data.